-Hence it is absolutely necessary to understand the complexity and spectrum of features available in your drone before investing in one.
+Hence it is necessary to understand the complexity and spectrum of features available in your drone before investing in one.

 Let’s take a look at the key specs of some DJI camera drones that follow you automatically: